KelvinLaw-jpg/Job-Simulation-and-Practice/Forage/CybersecurityWorkShopByTelstra.md

 At 14:16 Mar 20th, the security team has noticed an abnormal Firewall activity.
 After examining, we received a large amount of Firewall bypass from an attacker in Australia.
-The attacker is trying to post and execute a malicious file(tomcatwar.jsp) through the nbn.external.network.
+The attacker is trying to post and execute a malicious file(tomcatwar.jsp) to nbn.external.network.
+This has led to downtime across our nbn network leading to impaired service functionality

+Other teams with the below mentioned services are also exposed to the vulnerability.
 Please do a scan and if the aforementioned .jsp file if found, remove it asap.
-The breach is caused by a vulnerability in the Spring Cloud Function (RCE Vulnerability code: CVE-2022-22965 also known as Spring4Shell).
+Telstra Security Operations is monitoring the incident and will revert with an update.
+Please have site reliability engineers on standby for mitigation

 Below versions and Framework are compromised:
 Spring Cloud Function version 3.1.6 and 3.2.2
 Spring Framework versions 5.3.0 to 5.3.17 and 5.2.0 to 5.2.19

-Details
-The bypass of the patch can occur because Java Development Kit (JDK) versions 9 and later provide two sandbox restriction methods, providing a path to exploit CVE-2010-1622 (JDK versions before 9 only provide one sandbox restriction method).

-Solution
+Solutions an Updates
 Please follow the below link for stable updates and patches for Spring Framework:
 5.3.18+
 5.2.20+

+Details of the Event
-Latest Spring Cloud Function update https://spring.io/blog/2022/03/29/cve-report-published-for-spring-cloud-function
+Spring Cloud Function
+https://spring.io/blog/2022/03/29/cve-report-published-for-spring-cloud-function

-Latest Spring Framework RCE
+Spring Framework RCE
 https://spring.io/blog/2022/03/31/spring-framework-rce-early-announcement